-“As a young gallery, which has also had to deal with a pandemic, we've been looking at what really is is our job?
+“As a young gallery, which has also had to deal with a pandemic, we've been looking at what really is our job.
 What are we here to do?
-And one of the things I've discovered in this is we're not we're about simply selling decorative wall hangings, but we’ve moved into the niche of cultivating relationships and understanding of artists what they need to perpetuate their art practice.
+And one of the things I've discovered in this is we're not about simply selling decorative wall hangings, but we’ve moved into the niche of cultivating relationships and understanding artists and what they need to perpetuate their art practice.

 “That's one part of our job.
 The other part is to cultivate relationships with collectors of art - many people don’t really know what they're buying when it comes to original art.
 They don't know how much to pay for originals, they don't know whether they're getting a good deal.